IBM/materials/models/smi_ssed/README.md

-# SMILES-based State-Space Encoder-Decoder (SMI-SSED)
+# Mamba-based Encoder-Decoder for SMILES (SMI-SSED)

 This repository provides PyTorch source code associated with our publication, "A Mamba-Based Foundation Model for Chemistry".